 Factors That Affect Diamond’s Clarity

-The main factors affecting the clarity rating of a diamond are the number, size, nature, and location of inclusions and blemishes within the gem.
+The main factors affecting the clarity rating of a diamond are the number, size, nature, and location of inclusions in a diamond and blemishes within the gem.
 The less included (or flawlessly clear) a diamond is, the higher its value will be.

 What is a Diamond Clarity Chart?